Subscribe to our Newsletter for all the latest news and color release dates!

-We try to make our glass as clean and consistent and air-free as possible.
+We try to make our glass as clean, consistent, and air-free as possible.
 There will always be a certain amount of variation in color when producing small batches of glass from scratch.
 But we do our best to minimize variables and to sell what we consider to be museum quality art materials.
-For instance, 1st quality rods may not always be perfectly round or perfectly 7mm in diameter, and certain colors may have more air than others because of the nature of the materials.
+For example, 1st quality rods may not always be perfectly round or perfectly 7mm in diameter, and certain colors may have more air than others because of the nature of the materials.
 We focus on the quality of the glass itself above the quality of the rod, since that is ultimately what matters most in the final product.

 How are backorders dealt with and how long will it take for my backordered product to arrive?

-Lastly, we do not have a color chart or poster at this time.
-Our website and our Instagram page are the best sources for information about our current palette and what is in stock.
+We do not have a color chart or poster at this time.
+Our newsletters, the website, and our Instagram page are the best sources for information about our current palette and what is in stock.

 Why is nothing in stock?
 How do I get your colors?

 We are currently selling our glass on our website and have not been able to distribute it to our resellers this past year because it disappears so quickly from our own shelves.
 At the moment, our procedure is to stock up on a few colors at a time and release them when we feel we have enough to meet demand.
-We’re also experimenting with limited-time backorders as a way of giving people a bigger window to order the glass if they miss the initial frenzy.
+We’re also experimenting with limited-time backorders as a way of giving people a bigger window to order the glass during that run if the initial stock runs out quickly.